 are sometimes found on sale as the county flag of Oxfordshire, they are not!
 This armorial banner represents only the county council of Oxfordshire, whose administrative scope encompasses much more than just the county of Oxfordshire so even if the banner were available to the general public, it is not representative of the true county.
 In 2017 a campaign was launched, supported by seventeen Oxfordshire groups, to see the design of the original council’s arms, formally acknowledged by the Flag Institute as the county flag was launched.
 This was ultimately successful and the flag was registered in May 2017.
 Another version of the modern council’s armorial banner

 unaccountably using a green background colour, is also sometimes seen but this again, is not the Oxfordshire county flag.

 A further design

 has been promoted as a potential county flag by the Oxfordshire Association.
-Named the Saint Frideswide Cross, for the county’s traditional heroine, it features a white cross against a countercharged blue and green background, with the first quarter in green.
+Named the Saint Frideswide Cross, for the county’s traditional heroine, it features a white cross against a counterchanged blue and green background, with the first quarter in green.
 An attractive design but a novel creation, the proposal could have achieved registration only by winning a competition but no such event was ever organised and given the county’s existing above traditional emblem, this was in any case unnecessary.

 which included the dragon from its arms under the name SOMERSET.
 In the absence of a county flag before 2013, this logo, placed on a white cloth, was sometimes flown.
 This design, seen above, is not the county flag of Somerset, it lacks the county’s traditional red and gold colour scheme; the artwork is of minimal quality; the mace specifically symbolises the authority of the county council.
 Additionally, use of script undermines the flag’s symbolic power and looks ugly.
 Such usage also contravenes perhaps the best recognised of the tenets of good flag design, namely, “….Avoid the use of writing of any kind… “

 SOUTH YORKSHIRE COUNCIL